 If time allows, we highly recommend making the detour, crawling through the window and following the dirt path into the valley.
 Hikers walk past remnants of age-old stone homes to a small church, St. George (Sveti Juraj), in a clearing.

 St. George, a catholic church, is believed to be around 1,000 years old.
-If the church door is open, go ahead and take a look inside.
-While it is mostly bare, there is an old, stone altar at the far end, a connecting chapel (St. Mary Chapel, which was constructed about 500 years ago) and fragments of painted tile on the walls.
+If the door is open, go ahead and take a look inside.
+While it is mostly bare, there is an old, stone altar at the far end, a connecting chapel (St. Mary Chapel) which was constructed about 500 years ago and fragments of painted tiles on the walls.

 Pro Tip: We introduce this detour in the middle of the hike up to the castle.
-However, visitors can take the detour on the way down – and complete the hike by taking the Ladder of Kotor switchbacks down the hillside and re-entering the Old Town via the North Gate.
+However, visitors can take it on the way down, too.
+Doing so, you complete the hike by taking the Ladder of Kotor switchbacks down the hillside and re-entering the Old Town via the North Gate.
 This route passes by a small house where a man sells his homemade ham, cheese and brandy (rakija) – a very worthwhile stop, in our opinion!
-We detail the Ladder of Kotor later in this travel blog post.

-Back through the window, complete the Kotor wall hike to the castle.
+Climb back through the passage in the wall and complete the Kotor wall hike to the castle.
 Much like the small fort, what is left of the Kotor San Giovanni castle is mostly a hollowed-out shell.

-Pro Tip: Pack a picnic lunch or a few afternoon beers on your Kotor hike – then enjoy them at the Castle of San Giovanni with a fabulous view!
+Pro Tip: Pack a picnic lunch or a few beverages for your Kotor hike – then enjoy them at the Castle of San Giovanni with a fabulous view!

 Completing The Kotor Wall Walk

-On the descent of your Kotor hiking trip, enjoy that gravity is working with you, rather than against you.
-Instead of facing yet another inclined switchback, marvel at the sweeping views of the bay.
-Take the detour route or simply retrace your steps back into the Old Town.
+On the descent of your Kotor hiking trip, enjoy that gravity is working with you, rather than against you!
+Instead of facing yet another inclined switchback, marvel at the sweeping views of the landscape.
+Take the detour route or simply retrace your steps back into the Kotor Old Town.

 More Kotor Hikes

-The Kotor hike to San Giovanni Fort is our favored hiking route in Kotor, Montenegro.
-However, there are two other popular Kotor hiking trails that are close to the Old Town – and they are both free.
+The Kotor hike to San Giovanni Fort is our favorite hiking route in Kotor, Montenegro.
+However, there are two other popular Kotor hiking trails that are close to the Old Town – and they are both challenging and rewarding!

 Ladder of Kotor